Lawrence Reed: Mackinac Center for Public Policy (1987–2008)

-Reed's interests in political and economic affairs have taken him as a freelance journalist to 78 countries on six continents since 1985.

-Over the past twenty-five years, he has reported on hyperinflation in South America, black markets from behind the Iron Curtain, reforms and repression in China and Cambodia, and civil war inside Nicaragua and Mozambique.
-Additionally, he spent time with the Contra rebels during the Nicaraguan civil war; and lived for two weeks with Mozambique rebel forces at their bush headquarters in 1991, while the country was engaged at the height of their guerrilla conflict.
-Among many foreign experiences, Reed visited Cambodia in 1989 with his late friend, Academy Award winner Haing S. Ngor.

-In 1986, while traveling with the Polish anti-communist underground, Reed was arrested and detained by border police.

-Reed's articles have appeared in The Wall Street Journal, Christian Science Monitor, Baltimore Sun, Detroit News, Detroit Free Press and USA Today, and others.

 During a 2003 address on the floor of the House of Representatives, Congressman Ron Paul paid tribute to Reed, acknowledging him as "one of America's leading advocates for liberty", and remarked that Reed's writings "reflect his unswerving commitment to limited government and the free market as the best way to promote human happiness."

+In December 2007, the Washington, D.C.–based Heritage Foundation named Reed as a visiting senior fellow.

-Foundation for Economic Education
+Foundation for Economic Education (since 2008)

 On September 1, 2008, Reed became president of the Foundation for Economic Education (FEE).
 FEE, founded in 1946 by Leonard Read, has been recognized as the first not-for-profit organization of its kind, familiarizing people with free-market economics.
-It is FEE's mission to provide people with the "economic and moral" foundations of a free and civil society.
-As president, Reed hopes to reassert FEE's position as a "mothership" for the freedom movement at large.
+As president, Reed hoped to reassert FEE's position as a "mothership" for the freedom movement at large.
 According to Reed, "FEE believes a free society is not only possible, it is imperative because there is no acceptable alternative for a civilized people.
 Our vision for the future is that through education, men and women will understand the moral, philosophic and economic principles that undergird a free society.
 They will appreciate the direct connection between those principles and their material and spiritual welfare.
 They will strive to pass those principles on from one generation to the next."

 Economic philosophy

-Reed identifies strongly with the Austrian School of economics, and has referred to competition as one of the highest and most beneficial forms of human cooperation.
+Reed identifies with the Austrian School of economics and has referred to competition as one of the highest and most beneficial forms of human cooperation.